Skip to main content

 · Mistake: I let every loss chip away at my self-worth.
 I’d queue on tilt, lose more, and rage.
 I had no cooldown for my brain.

 · The fix: I added two crucial daily quests.
-First, a 5-minute “Mindfulness Meditation” (boring, I know, but I reframed it as “Cleanse the Debuff”).
+First, a 5-minute “Mental Reset” (boring, I know, but I reframed it as “Cleanse the Debuff”).
 After a tough loss, I’d close my eyes, breathe, and actively let the frustration go.
 It felt like casting a dispel.
 Second, I forced myself into non-gaming social interaction at least three times a week, even just a call with a friend.
 This raised my Social stat and reminded me that I’m a person, not a rank icon.

 · Result: My tilt management went from zero to something I could actually recover from.
 I started coming back after losses instead of spiraling.